henrikdevops/-examensarbete-elastic-fluentd-kibana-8.17.5/README.md

-This is only for testing
+[info] WARN: This is only for testing
 ====================
 ----------------------------------------------------------------------------------------
 Set up Microk8s